Zugz0Wang/Competitive-Programming-Playground/README.md

 - Learned from solution; 20230524

 The basic idea is the same as Leetcode.703 from yesterday.
 You need to maintain some data structure of size k and pop something out when the size is over k.

+---

+## Leetcode.2551.
+Put Marbles In Bags

+- Learned from solution; 20230708

+This is an interesting problem.
+The core idea to solve this problem is the "stars and bars" idea from the CS173 course.
+One possible selection of subarrays can be defined by the pivots of subarrays.